VincenzoPiercarlo/Simulating-Water-Propelled-Aircraft-for-ASRW/README.md

 - There is zero sloshing.
 - There is zero latency in avionics.
 - Aircraft has longitudinal symmetry.
-The code imports the aerodynamical properties of the aircraft from an external file, in the specific case extracted from low-fidelity analyses performed with Digital DATCOM +
+The code imports the aircraft's aerodynamical properties from an external file, in the specific case extracted from low-fidelity analyses performed with Digital DATCOM +.

 ## Authors